 In order to build a resilient community, we invite children and families to join us in creating positive activity that promotes wellbeing, build character, financial resilience, skills and relationships.
 We facilitate this through a range of after-school and weekend activities, such as baby groups, parent courses, adult learning, English classes, library use, holiday provision and community events.

-Rebekah (Advice Centre Manager) & Thomasin (Benefit & Debt Advisor) also work closely with Felicity in the area of Family Support, as our Advice Centre & Foodbank Manager, as does Stu Thomson, our Head of Youth services, Jordan Gayle and Tom Isaac, our Youth Managers.
+Rebekah (Advice Centre Manager) & Thomasin (Benefit & Debt Advisor) also work closely with Felicity & Sonya in the area of Family Support, as our Advice Centre & Foodbank Manager, as does Stu Thomson, our Head of Youth services, Jordan Gayle and Tom Isaac, our Youth Managers.

 We take the safety and wellbeing of children seriously and ensure all workers with responsibility for children have DBS checks and receive regular appropriate training.
 You can view our safeguarding policy here.